A Blueprint for Change

 A clear goal for The Tabula Project from the outset has been the sanctity of truth.
 This imperative comes into ever sharper focus with the concerning rise in populism.
 Opinions are increasingly based on emotions and beliefs rather than facts.
 We are seeing an erosion of our capacity to think at a very time when new threats are emerging with the potential to wipe us out.

-PART I – EXAMINING PERCEPTIONS
+PART I – Examining Perceptions

 In order to focus our minds on what matters we need first to observe our thinking.
 This involves examining assumptions governing our understanding of the world, how we perceive ourselves in relation to others, and how we relate to society and the world around us.
+Does language determine thinking, or is it the other way around?
+Where can meaning and truth be found?
+Are there inalienable truths, or is everything we know just opinion?

 Our understanding of the world is heavily influenced by prevailing paradigms.
 It is also limited because we are part of the world we seek to understand.
 We need to recognise the filters through which we perceive the world.
 This involves the need for insight and perspective on ourselves.